redtailsingh/NodeBollywoodApp/README.md

-# TypeScript 2 + Express + Node.js
+# BollyWood App (TypeScript 2 + Express + Node.js)

-This is a repository to go with my article on creating an Express web application using TypeScript 2.
+It the back for an Ionic-Angular2 Bollywood Movie App that shows the list of UpComing Moives

 ## Install